Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **media_player_video_reset_on_complete**: Boolean, true, the default, resets the video to 0.0 when the video finishes in non-loop mode
 * **media_player_letterbox**: Boolean, true, the default, will letterbox the media inside the size of the media player, false fills (with no cropping by default).
 Web always fills
 * **media_player_standard_click**: Boolean, default is false, true will allow tapping to start/stop videos, advance pdf's, and click into web pages.
+* **media_player_video_gl_mode**: Accepts only "true".
+Will enable openGL elements in GStreamer.
+This is required to be on when using nvdecode
+* **media_player_video_nvdecode**: Boolean. if true, will use the nvdec NVidia CUDA video decoder for video playback.
+See the readme in the video project for details.

 XML Parameters
 -------------------------------